-Your 280 Outrage has nine (9) 8 inch cleats, One (1) in the anchor locker, two (2) located at the bow, two (2) amidship with hawse pipes, two (2) with hawse pipes located in the aft cockpit under the port & starboard gunnel and two (2) crosstie cleats at the transom.

-The cleats are used to secure the boat to the dock while loading/unloading or mooring.
-Please learn the proper way to secure the boat and how best to use the mooring points of your boat.
+Your boat has six (6) 10 inch pop-up cleats, two at the bow, two located amidship and two located at the stern with hawse pipes.
+There is also one (1) 8 inch cleat in the anchor locker and two (2) 8 inch pop-up cleats, one each port and starboard at the transom.
+The cleats are used to secure the boat to the dock.
+While loading/unloading or mooring, please learn the proper way to secure the boat and how best to use the mooring points of your boat.

-Figure 2.28.2 shows the correct method for tieing a belaying knot, commonly used to secure a boat to a dock.
+Figure 2.27.2 shows the correct method for tieing a belaying knot, commonly used to secure a boat to a dock.
 This knot will hold fast and is simple to release when needed.